Following the accession of His Majesty King Charles III, the titles of these awards may be subject to change

 The Elizabeth Cross

-The Elizabeth Cross and Memorial Scroll is a new Award granted to the Next of Kin of UK Armed Forces personnel who have died on operations or as a result of an act of terrorism in national recognition of their loss and sacrifice.
+The Elizabeth Cross and Memorial Scroll is an Award granted to the Next of Kin of UK Armed Forces personnel who have died on operations or as a result of an act of terrorism in national recognition of their loss and sacrifice.
 The emblem demonstrates tangible recognition for Service families for their loss.

 The reverse of the cross is engraved with the name of the Service person in whose memory it is granted.